Tudorix/Ball-Balancer/README.md

 - Basic PD control systems
 - Real-time computer vision using Python and OpenCV
-- Communication between a laptop and ESP32 through TCP Sockets
+- Communication between a laptop and ESP32 through Sockets
 - Coordinating multiple servos for platform movement
 - Mechanical design and CAD modeling for balancing mechanisms